Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Results Discussion

-\textbf{Erroneous Commissions in the Improved Models.} The incorporation of noisy knowledge retrieval mechanisms into the improved model introduces a new set of challenges.
+\textbf{Erroneous Commissions in the Improved Models.} The incorporation of noisy knowledge retrieval mechanisms into the model introduces a new set of challenges.
 In some cases, the model retrieves information that is either irrelevant or contradictory to the context.
 This phenomenon is particularly prominent when the BLIP model fails to capture the main entities in the context of the image. (see Figure \ref{fig:error-analysis-failure-mens-mental-health}) where the campaign talks about how abuse and mental health issues suffered by men are often neglected.
 The campaign advertisement depicts men in a smaller size and women in a larger size, symbolizing the disproportionate attention given to men’s issues compared to women's.
-As the knowledge retrieved for the image is from ConceptNet through the BLIP caption, many noisy concepts get infused, such as \textit{'front\_wall'}, \textit{'wall\_placement'}, \textit{'front\_walls'}, \textit{'recolor\_wall'}.
+As the knowledge retrieved for the image is from ConceptNet through the BLIP caption, many noisy concepts get infused, such as \texttt{ ‘front\_wall’}, \texttt{ ‘wall\_placement’}, \texttt{ ‘front\_walls’}, \texttt{ ‘recolor\_wall’}.
 This analysis highlights the trade-off between performance enhancement through complex modeling and the susceptibility to noisy knowledge.
-While the recall improves at the expense of precision with knowledge-infused models, in the case of any misclassifications, the model may predict if a marketing campaign will be successful which may lead to possible financial loss.
+While the recall improves at the expense of precision with knowledge-infused models, in the case of any misclassifications, the model may predict if a campaign will be successful, which may lead to possible financial loss.
+Optimization of the knowledge retrieval process to mitigate the incorporation of noisy information can be a possible avenue for future work.